enteryournamehere/lu-mod-tool/README.md

 Rust port of Wincent's [InfectedRose.Interface](https://github.com/Wincent01/InfectedRose/tree/modding/InfectedRose.Interface#readme).

-It is not finished, and can currently only be used for **adding** objects and components to the FDB, not editing or removing them.
+It is not finished; only **adding** to the database is possible at the moment, editing and removing is not, and neither is exporting from the DB.
+Not all mod types are supported, see the list below.
-Apart from this restriction, it can be used in the same way as InfectedRose.Interface, and it is intended to be fully compatible with the mod format and command line interface.
+Apart from these limitations, it can be used in the same way as InfectedRose.Interface, and the goal is to be fully compatible with the mod format and command line interface.

-_Some parts could use a rewrite, as I am still learning rust and have made some questionable design choices._
+Supported mod types:
+- [x] SQL
+- [x] Object + separately defined components
+- [ ] Environmental
+- [x] Item
+    - [x] Core functionality
+    - [ ] Linked skills
+- [x] NPC
+- [ ] Enemy
+- [ ] Mission
+    - [x] Core functionality
+    - [x] Locale
+    - [ ] Icons
+- [ ] Zone
+- [ ] Skill